The view of Uxmal from the Uxmal Maya Resort

 Del Sol Beachfront, Akumal, Mexico.

-The hotel did not have free breakfast, but there was a restaurant next door.
-Because we visited during the shoulder season, restaurant choices were limited.
-However, the restaurant was on the beach, served vegan and non-vegan food, and had an indoor area the one night it rained at dinner time.
+The hotel did not have free breakfast, and because we visited during the shoulder season, restaurant choices were limited.
+However, there was a restaurant next door on the beach, that served vegan and non-vegan food, and had an indoor area in case of rain.

 The Del Sol Beachfront was a bargain at US $297 for three nights.